Azure/ResourceModules/arm/Microsoft.MachineLearningServices/workspaces/readme.md

 ### Parameter Usage: `computes`

 Array to specify the compute resources to create respectively attach.
 In case you provide a resource id, it will attach the resource and ignore "properties".
+In this case "computeLocation", "sku", "systemAssignedIdentity", "userAssignedIdentities" as well as "tags" don't need to be provided respectively are being ignored.
-Deploying a compute is not idempotent and will fail in case you try to redeploy over an existing compute in AML.
+Attaching a compute is not idempotent and will fail in case you try to redeploy over an existing compute in AML.
 I.e. for the first run set "deploy" to true, and after successful deployment to false.
 For more information see https://docs.microsoft.com/en-us/azure/templates/microsoft.machinelearningservices/workspaces/computes?tabs=bicep

 ```json